 Strike when the iron is hot

 Similarly to any other type of trading, the key to a successful copy trading strategy is knowing when to enter a copy relationship and when to exit it.
-Just like various financial markets, traders experience upswings and downswings, and you want to make sure to start copying them at the beginning of the former rather than the latter.
+As in various financial markets, traders experience upswings and downswings, and you want to make sure to start copying them at the beginning of the former rather than the latter.

 Conversely, a trader who’s recently suffered a few draw downs but has a good overall performance record and few open trades is ripe with potential to do well now that their slate has been wiped clean.
-So remember, a good copy trading strategy involves looking not only at past performance but also at a trader’s current situation, with an eye toward the future.
+Remember, a good copy trading strategy involves looking not only at past performance but also at a trader’s current situation, with a focus toward the future.